judeonuh/Palmora-Group-HR-Analysis/README.md

 # Palmora-Group-HR-Analysis
-This repository presents an analysis of Palmora Group HR Data.

 ---

-## Analysis Report
 The interactive report for this analysis can be accessed [here](https://app.powerbi.com/view?r=eyJrIjoiZTAzOTU3MWUtOTIzNS00ZjhiLTk0ODEtMmVhMzdmMWUxYTk1IiwidCI6IjJjYzg3ZmM4LTY5NDQtNDUzMC1hNThlLTFjMDY0MTE4NTYzMCJ9).
 The report has been grouped into two pages: Gender Distribution and Salary Analysis.
 All pages contain slicers to allow for interactive filtering of reports by Department or Region.

 ---